Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/languages/README.md

 ### How to download
-Go to the language folder 🡒 find the .zip-file and press it 🡒 press the "download" button
+Go to the language folder 🡒 find the .zip-file and press it 🡒 press the "download" (or "view raw") button

 # Coming soon!